 How To Make The Best White Chocolate Mocha

 - Make coffee or espresso to your desired strength.

-- Add your homemade coffee sauce for sweetness and flavor, about 2 Tablespoons per cup of coffee.
+- Add your homemade white chocolate syrup for sweetness and flavor, about 2 Tablespoons per cup of coffee.

 - Top off with steamed/foamed milk.

 - Top with some grated nutmeg or a dusting of cinnamon if you’re feeling fancy.

 Although I expressly made this sauce to be able to make a homemade mocha whenever I want, by no means should you limit its use to Just That.

 Consider using this sauce on pancakes or waffles.